frederic-perez/AmE-dictionary/data/dictionary.md

 __contend__ _v_ :three::hammer: (contended)
 __content__
 __contention__ _n_ :nine::m: Heated disagreement. _Braintree and Dover are in contention for promotion from the National League._ :es: contienda _A contention disputed by independent experts._
-__contentious__ _adj_ :seven: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight.
+__contentious__ _adj_ :eight: A contentious issue is one that people are likely to argue about, and a contentious person is someone who likes to argue or fight.
 __contextualize__ _v_ :dart::three:
 __contiguous > the contiguous U.S.__
 __continence__